Shravasti221/LossLandscapeGeometry/README.md

 Dominant eigenvalues for MLPs generally **fall** as width increases.
 CNNs, however, sometimes show **larger local curvature**, but their global geometry is much smoother.

-This reconciles conflicting ideas in the literature:

-* “Flat minima generalize better” (Hochreiter & Schmidhuber, 1997)
-* “Sharp minima can also generalize” (Dinh et al., 2017)

 CNNs demonstrate that local sharpness and global flatness can coexist.

 ---